Introduction to DDD Lite: When microservices in Go are not enough

 Please print this and hang over the bed to receive +10 DDD blessing.

-My simple DDD definition is: Ensure that you solve valid problem in the optimal way.
-After that implement the solution in a way that your business will understand without any extra translation from technical language needed.
+My simple DDD definition is: Ensure that you solve a valid problem in the optimal way.
+Then implement the solution so that your business stakeholders understand it without any translation from technical language.

 How to achieve that?